HOW TO BOOK YOUR GLACIER EXPRESS RIDE + HONEST FEEDBACK

 In 1 hour and 20 minutes, the train descends from 1606 meters of altitude at Zermatt to just around 600 meters at Brig.

-This part of the Glacier Express ride is beautiful – it will get better later on but it is already a beautiful train ride.
+This part of the Glacier Express ride is beautiful though it will get even better later on.

 FROM BIRG TO ANDERMATT

-After a few short minutes, the Glacier Express departs towards Andermatt (1437 meters above sea level).
+After a few short minutes, the Glacier Express departs towards Andermatt (1,437 meters – 4,714 feet- above sea level).
 It takes approximately 1,5 hours to get there.

 The wide Upper Rhone Valley is also dotted with pretty villages, wooden houses, and cute churches.
 During the summer, the balconies are decorated with flowers.
 Where there aren’t any towns, it’s lakes and forests and pastures, spectacular scenery at any time of the year.